U.S. Tax Treatment of New Zealand UniSaver Scheme

 According to U.S. tax law, a shareholder who is a member or beneficiary of a plan, trust, scheme, or other arrangement treated as a foreign pension fund (or equivalent) under an income tax treaty to which the United States is a party, and that owns an interest in a PFIC, is not required to file Form 8621 if, according to the applicable income tax treaty, the income earned by the foreign pension fund is taxed as the shareholder's income only when and to the extent that it is paid to, or for the benefit of, the shareholder.
 This means that if the income from the foreign pension fund is only taxed when it is distributed to the shareholder, and not before, the requirement to file Form 8621 for the PFIC interest does not apply.

-But this is not the case with NZ KiwiSaver schemes.
+But this is not the case with NZ UniSaver scheme.
 There is no tax treaty between the U.S. and New Zealand regarding the treatment of NZ retirement income.
-Therefore, NZ KiwiSaver schemes are considered non-qualified foreign retirement plans for U.S. tax purposes, and their income is currently taxable to U.S. taxpayers and cannot be tax-deferred.
+Therefore, the UniSaver scheme is considered a non-qualified foreign retirement trust for U.S. tax purposes, and its income is currently taxable to U.S. taxpayers and cannot be tax-deferred.

 However, there is another provision in the US tax law that states that a United States person who is considered to own an interest in a PFIC because they are a beneficiary of a trust that owns, directly or indirectly, stock in a PFIC, and who has not made an election under section 1295 or 1296 with respect to the PFIC, is not required to file Form 8621 if, during the beneficiary's taxable year, the beneficiary does not receive an excess distribution or recognize gain that is treated as an excess distribution with respect to the stock.
 This means that if the beneficiary doesn't receive an excess distribution or recognize gain treated as such during the taxable year, the filing requirement for Form 8621 does not apply.

-Based on the above, in most cases, you will not need to file Form 8621 for the underlying investments in a KiwiSaver scheme.
-KiwiSaver providers generally do not make distributions to your account.
-The only occasions where you might realize a gain are when your KiwiSaver provider deducts membership fees or when you switch your funds.
+Based on the above, in most cases, you will not need to file Form 8621 for the underlying investments in the UniSaver scheme.
+The UniSaver scheme generally does not make distributions to your account.
+The only occasions where you might realize a gain are when the UniSaver scheme deducts membership fees or when you switch your funds.
 However, you need to determine if you generate a gain from these transactions to assess your Form 8621 filing requirement.
 If you do not recognize a gain, there will be no 8621 filing requirement in most cases.
 Therefore, it is essential to consult with your tax professional to determine your filing obligations.